 The program consists of a 75 hour time commitment, which includes the option to complete an alternative placement with one of our partner organizations that is recognized by the School of Education and Professional Learning towards your teaching degree.

-Reflection, Action & Dialogue (RAD) Sessions: 1 following each workshop; 5 total – approx. 10 hours
+Reflection, Action & Dialogue (RAD) Sessions: 1 on a weeknight following each workshop; 4 total – approx. 10 hours

 October 28, 2017 – Workshop #1: Social Justice in the Classroom and Experiential Education through the Arts